Dust sub-millimetre emission in green valley galaxies: The impact of dust attenuation

-Figure \ref{fig:colorMass-intr} further illustrates the modest impact of dust on the RS/GV/BC classification.
-Keeping the categories established in Figure \ref{fig:GVdefinitionArlecchino}, we now plot the intrinsic colour of galaxies on the y-axis.
-The contours overlap illustrates the extent to which colors shift due to dust attenuation.
-The bulk of the GV population is observed to have intermediate intrinsic colors. \\
+Figure \ref{fig:colorMass-intr} provides further insight into the modest impact of dust on GV classification.
+It displays the intrinsic $u-r$ colour distribution of simulated galaxies in different stellar mass bins.
+Two definitions of the GV are adopted: one derived from the intrinsic colour--mass diagram (solid green lines) and another from the dust-attenuated diagram (as in the rest of the paper; green shaded areas).
+This comparison demonstrates that even when the GV is defined using a dust--attenuated diagram, the selected galaxies predominantly occupy the middle of the intrinsic colour distribution, overlapping with the GV population obtained from the intrinsic colour-mass diagram.

-This analysis concludes that although dust obscuration plays a role in reddening galaxies, the bulk of the galaxies in a dust-attenuated GV belong to a transition region in the intrinsic color--mass diagram.
+We conclude that although dust obscuration plays a role in reddening galaxies, the bulk of the galaxies in a dust-attenuated GV belong to a transition region in the intrinsic colour--mass diagram.